Anna Shcherbakova: Skating technique

 Shcherbakova's skating has been distinguished by her high consistency in the performance of her programs.
 Her performances and technique are also highlighted by her ability to consistently land the quad Lutz and quad flip.
 Her quad jumping ability is often compared to those of her teammates Kamila Valieva and Alexandra Trusova.
 Because she performs fewer quad jumps than Valieva and Trusova, Shcherbakova relies on her consistency and artistry.
 She is known for her musicality and dramatic performances.

 Alongside teammate Trusova, Shcherbakova is credited for ushering in the era of quad jumps in competitive women's figure skating, especially domestically.
 Prior to Shcherbakova's senior domestic debut, not a single quad jump was landed by any of the woman skaters at the Russian Figure Skating Championships.
 Since then, quad jumps have become a prominent feature in Russian women's single skating.

+Personal life

+In 2022, Scherbakova enrolled at Russian State University of Physical Education, Sport, Youth and Tourism.

+She announced her engagement to former Russian hockey player, Artem Shakirov, in July 2026.

 Public image

 Endorsements

 In March 2020, Shcherbakova signed an endorsement contract with Nike, and Nike listed her as a "Nike Athlete".
 Starting in November 2021, she became an official brand representative for Russian financial services company Sberbank and starred in an advertisement.
 The Chinese auto maker, Chery, welcomed Shcherbakova as their ambassador in May 2022 to endorse the Chery Omoda 5 model, and she received a custom Omoda model as her first car.
 Later the same year, with her father's advice, Shcherbakova collaborated with Chinese company Geetaverse to release a collection of NFTs titled "Born to Skate".
 In the first 24 hours after the launch, the sales amount reached nearly RMB¥1 million, and the total sales amount reached RMB¥1.6 million.
 This marked a new milestone as the quickest and largest NFT sales in China's sports industry for a single individual, with transactions totaling US$237,500 in a few days.
 Shcherbakova started endorsing MELA, a Russian sporting goods brand, as their ambassador in March 2023.
 In the next month, she promoted the Chinese video game Honkai: Star Rail, publishing a photoset in which she appeared as "Seele", the first limited banner character in the game created by HoYoverse.
 TCL Electronics announced Shcherbakova as the brand ambassador in Russia starting from June 2023, and she also featured in their promotional material.

 In January 2024, Shcherbakova was appointed as an ambassador of the national brand "Made in Russia" by the Russian Export Center and attended the opening ceremony of the first "Made in Russia" Festival-fair in Shenyang, China.
 At a press conference at the Russian national team's test skate, Shcherbakova was announced as an ambassador for the 2025 Russian Championships in Omsk.